 That’s for the casual usual, if you’re looking to get a name for yourself as a stylist, you should put your best foot forward.
 And your best foot should have the best professional flat iron to kick more business into your parlor.

-The thought of getting the best professional flat iron may scare you, but trust me, the results and acceptable price points will surprise you.
+The thought of getting the professional flat iron may scare you, but trust me, the results and acceptable price points will surprise you.
 I’ve been in this industry long enough to tell you that professional irons are here with a bang.

 I don’t prefer taking sides because I believe in the principle of research-before-purchase.
 Still, I’d draw the curtains by saying that a bus from HSI Professional or CHI G2 will take you to hairdo-heaven, ciao.